Kurble/pixel-widgets/README.md

 Other ways of updating the ui, such as futures and subscriptions will be be coming in the future.

 # Quick start
-Setting up a ui with maple is easy.
+Setting up a ui with pixel-widgets is easy.
 You start with defining a model.
 ```
-use maple::prelude::*;
+use pixel-widgets::prelude::*;

 pub struct Counter {
     // a state manager, used for remembering the state of our buttons